Nexfinity/CakeyBot-Wiki/feature/leveling.md

 For example, the default leaderboard URL will look something like this: `https://cakey.bot/leaderboard/id/408424043482447872`.
 This default URL can be difficult to remember.
 If you set a vanity URL to something like `caketropolis`, you can then access your server's leaderboard via `https://cakey.bot/leaderboard/caketropolis` which is alot easier for users to remember.

 > NOTE: If you set a vanity URL, the default URL will also continue to work.
-(You can use both URLs to access to leaderboards)
+(You can use both URLs to access to leaderboards).
+Also this setting is linked/syncronized across multiple features.
 {.is-info}

 ## Ignored Roles & Channels (NoXP Roles/Channels)